thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 This returns an array buffer for the particular image.
 When writing this, I first attempted to parse the incoming buffer myself, which I wouldn't recommend.
 If you *are* interested in doing that, [here's some information on how to read an array buffer for a png.](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html).
 Instead, I elected to [use `pngjs`](https://github.com/arian/pngjs), which handles the `png` parsing for you, and if you're dealing with other formats you'll have to handle the parsing yourself.

-# A conclusion goes here
+# Just scratching the surface

+Understanding data manipulation is a crucial component of machine learning in Javascript.
+By understanding our use cases and requirements, we can use a few key functions to elegantly format our data correctly for our needs.

-This conclusion should reiterate the importance of understanding how to manipulate data, and it should also mention that the TFJS team is still changing the underlying data API in Tensorflow.js, so it's worth staying abreast of developments as the processing might get much easier in the future.
+The Tensorflow.js team is continuously changing the underlying data API in Tensorflow.js.
+This can help accommodate more of our needs as the API evolves.
+This also means that it's worth staying abreast of [developments to the API](https://github.com/tensorflow/tfjs) as Tensorflow.js continues to grow and be improved.